openshift/ci-tools/cmd/ci-scheduling-webhook/readme.md

 # Why do we need this?

 ## Workload Segmentation
-We have two different types of workloads: builds and tests.
+We have several types of workloads: builds, short running tests, long running tests, and prowjobs.
 Builds are intense and short-lived.
-Tests are long-running and less intensive.
+Most tests are longer-running than builds and less intensive.
+Even longer tests can run hours.
+Prowjobs must run the summation of the length of time of suborinates tests.

+In short, these things run different amounts of time.
 We want to segment these workloads for multiple reasons.

 ### KubeletConfig Container Runtime Reserved Resources
 Builds drive significant overhead on the container runtime that is not accounted for by the pod-autoscaler.
 Historically, we've tried to accommodate that with hope(tm) and reserved system CPU for the kubelet via `kind: KubeletConfig`.
 Problems with this include: